Insider Sell: President and CE - GuruFocus.com

-Paul Maleh is the President and CEO of CRA International Inc. He has been with the company since 1992 and has held various leadership positions, including Group Vice President and Chief Operating Officer.
-Under Maleh's leadership, CRA International has continued to grow and expand its global presence, providing expert consulting services to clients across various industries.
+Richard Kyle is the President and CEO of The Timken Co.
+He has been with the company since 2006 and has held various leadership positions, including Group President of the Bearings and Power Transmission segment.
+Under his leadership, the company has expanded its product portfolio and global footprint, driving growth and profitability.

+The Timken Co is a global industrial leader with a growing portfolio of engineered bearings and power transmission products.
+The company designs, manufactures, and markets high-performance mechanical components, including bearings, gears, belts, chain, and related products and services.
+With operations in over 35 countries, The Timken Co serves a diverse range of industries, including automotive, aerospace, industrial distribution, and energy.

 Valuation

-On the day of Paul Maleh's recent sale, shares of CRA International Inc were trading at $97.38 apiece, giving the stock a market cap of $665.379 million.
-The price-earnings ratio is 16.85, which is slightly higher than the industry median of 16.72 but lower than the company's historical median price-earnings ratio.
+On the day of Richard Kyle's recent sale, shares of The Timken Co were trading at $74.64 apiece, giving the stock a market cap of $5,453.532 million.
+The price-earnings ratio is 13.48, which is lower than the industry median of 22.32 and lower than the company's historical median price-earnings ratio.
+This suggests that the stock may be undervalued compared to its peers and historical trading levels.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.